lululxvi/deepxde/docs/demos/ode_system.rst

 Problem setup
 --------------

-We will solve an ODE system:
+We will solve a simple ODE system:

 .. math:: \frac{dy_1}{dt} = y_2, \qquad \frac{dy_2}{dt} = - y_1, \qquad \text{where} \quad t \in [0,10],